 - The precursor of smashing success is usually a series of shattering failures.

-- There is nothing quite so healthy as a meal made with care and enjoyed with good company.
+- There is nothing quite so healthy as a meal made with care from good ingredients and enjoyed with good company.

 - If you need to consult the periodic table of elements and an organic chemistry text book to figure out what you are eating, it does not fall into the category of food.